 I enrolled them in Cub Scouts when they were old enough.
 At first, they had to have an adult go camping with them.
 Thankfully, by then I was remarried and our older son was a Boy Scout!
 He could go camping as the “adult” with my younger boys so I didn’t have to!
 Thank goodness!
 As my boys have grown older and remained in scouting their opportunities for adventure have increased!
 I’m happy to zipline, hike, and do other outdoor activities, but not to the level of activities they have had the chance to experience through Boy Scouts.
 Both boys are in separate troops at the present time, due to choosing different interests, but both have similar opportunities.

-Through scouting, my boys have been able to:
+With scouting, my boys have been able to:

 Go to Summer Camp